-Shrimp Fried Rice made with leftover white rice, shrimp, fresh vegetables, and seasoning is just like the restaurant version, but you can make it in your own home in under 25 minutes!
+Shrimp Fried Rice made with leftover white rice, shrimp, fresh vegetables, and seasoning is savory, filling, and you can make in under 25 minutes!
 Plus it’s gluten free!

 I love making my favorite restaurant dishes at home, because I can be 100% certain that they are gluten free.
 Like my Slow Cooker Honey Garlic Chicken, Slow Cooker Mongolian Beef, Slow Cooker Chicken Tikka Masala, and Hawaiian Fried Rice!